devbydaylight/redis/clustering.md

   - cannot reduce number of shards once clustering is enabled.
   - if needed, can increase number of shards by multiple of chosen shard scheme.

+## memory limits
+- you can have replication enabled in redis without clustering.
+- when setting memory limit on databases you are setting max memory for all database replicas and shards.
+  - database replica shards for dbs with replication enabled.
+  - database shards for dbs with clustering enabled.

 ## database replication
 - in redis you can replicate dataset to replica shards.
 - in the event of a failure of the primary shard, replica shard is promoted to primary.